Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 If you love to drink tea, you can also keep the compost separated and use them as a homemade fertilizer.
 Just separate the tea compost and dry them in the sunshine.

 And when it is completely dry, you can use them as a fertilizer.
+You can also use Black Kow, but keep in mind about the black kow disadvantages a bit.
 Just mix them on the topsoil of your ZZ plant.
 But make sure not to use them too often.
 Tea compost is very strong, so you should use them occasionally.

 It’s important to note that homemade fertilizers should be used sparingly, as over-fertilizing can actually harm your ZZ plant.
 Aim to fertilize ZZ plant once a month during the growing season, especially in spring and summer, and reduce or stop fertilization during the dormant seasons, like in fall and winter.